 - The recruitment committee and supervisors grade all applications quantitively on pre-defined criteria

 - The theory is that quantitative ranking helps remove any unconscious bias, but we did also leave room for written comments

 - We carefully considered criteria the candidates are graded on industry experienced treated equal as academic experience

 - De-emphasised scores for master’s degrees

 - We will guarantee interviews for appointable applicants from underrepresented groups

-- This year (2020/2021 recruitment) SENSE are guaranteeing interview slots for up to 50% of our previous years interview allocation, for underrepresented groups.
-This includes for example BAME or disabled applicants2.
-Gender is not one of SENSE’s underrepresented categories as we are happy to report that 53% of SENSE’s previous years intake are female, and 47% male.
+- This year (2023 recruitment) SENSE are guaranteeing interview slots for up to 50% of our previous years interview allocation, for BAME or disabled applicants.
+Gender is not one of SENSE’s underrepresented categories.

 - We ensure that invitations to interview are sent with sufficient notice to allow for preparation, considering that the applicant may have pre-existing and immoveable caring or financial commitments.